Best chicken coop ventilation: 7 strategies that actually work

 7. Cupolas and roof turbines (niche)

-A cupola is a small raised vented structure on the ridge β adds stack height, which boosts buoyancy.
-A wind-driven turbine vent (the spinning ones) actively pulls air when the wind blows.
-Both work but neither is necessary for a typical 32β80 sq ft backyard coop.
-They earn their cost on larger walk-in coops (10Γ12+) where the extra stack height materially improves throughput, or on coops in low-airflow yards where ambient wind doesn't help stack effect along.
+A cupola is a small raised vented structure on the ridge β extra stack height, which boosts buoyancy.
+A wind-driven turbine (the spinning ones) pulls air actively when the wind blows.
+Both work.
+Neither is necessary on a 32β80 sq ft backyard coop, and most of the time the cupola is doing more for curb appeal than for the birds.
+The honest justification is geometry: a 10Γ12+ walk-in genuinely benefits from the extra stack height, and a coop in a sheltered yard with near-zero ambient wind has reason to lean on a turbine.

 Picking your stack: a decision matrix by climate

-The best combination depends on climate.
-The matrix below pairs climate to the high+low pairing that delivers adequate throughput without over-investing in features the climate doesn't need.
+Pick by climate, not by what looks impressive on a coop tour.
+The matrix below pairs each climate to the high-plus-low combination that actually moves the moisture load β without over-investing in features the climate doesn't need.

 | Climate | High outlet | Low intake | Augmentation |